Western Yan: Background

 After the fall of Former Yan, the last emperor Murong Wei and his brothers were relocated near the Former Qin capital, Chang'an, where they were allowed to serve as military generals and officials.
-Murong Hong was made Admistrator of Beidi while Murong Chong was appointed Administrator of Pingyang.
+Murong Hong was made Administrator of Beidi while Murong Chong was appointed Administrator of Pingyang.
 As part of Qin's plan to integrate the various tribes with each other, many Xianbei from the east were resettled in the Guanzhong region, with around 40,000 of them at the time of Former Yan's demise.

 In 383, Former Qin suffered a devastating defeat to the Eastern Jin dynasty at the Battle of Fei River.
 With the Qin exposed, Murong Wei's uncle, Murong Chui restored the state as the Later Yan in Hebei in 384.
 When news of the restoration reached Beidi, Murong Hong fled east of Tong Pass and gathered the Xianbei.
 After defeating a Qin force at Huayin, he claimed several offices for himself including the Grand General while declaring Murong Chui as the new prime minister.
 Murong Chong also rebelled in Pingyang with 20,000 people, but was soon defeated and joined Hong.

 Murong Wei was still alive in Chang'an as the rebellions began.
 The ruler of Former Qin, Fu Jian, ordered him to tell his family members to stand down, but Wei instead secretly deferred his authority over to Hong in a letter, allowing him to take the throne once he hear of his death.
 Hong changed the reign era, which is often seen as the start of the Western Yan, before leading his soldiers towards Chang'an.